The Milgram Battery

 “We require more data before reaching a conclusion.“

 Do we?
 Magnin thought once his brother left him alone in the office.
-Stormrider just might have the strength of ego I require of a soldier entrusted with the Starbreaker, and unlike the others he seems to have made friends.
+Morgan Cooper might possess the strength of ego I require of a soldier entrusted with the Starbreaker, and unlike the others he seems to have made friends.
 He picked up the phone and dialed the observation room.
 “Halt the battery.
-Classify Stormrider as Milgram Factor M-null.”
+Classify Cooper as Milgram Factor M-null.“

 What will it be this time?
 Morgan lost count of the scenarios the dream sequencer presented him long ago, along with his grip on time.
 He had been a prisoner of war, offered freedom and a new home if only he would betray his comrades.
 He had been a university student, egged on by so-called friends to exploit a drunken young woman.
 He had been the president of a dead nation, under pressure to sign into law a bill mandating that all citizens be given the Patch to enhance social cohesion.
 He had even stepped into Abraham's sandals, and covered his ears as the voice of God demanded the sacrifice of his only son Isaac.